openshift/release/cluster/ci/config/prow/README.md

 splice polls the SubmitQueue for mergeable PRs, and creates ProwJobs for batches.
 Make sure the options specified in the deployment manifest match your setup (submit queue location, Github organization, and repository).
-Note that this component also uses the prow config used by hook and plank.
-Create with:
 ```
 oc create -f gke/splice.yaml
 ```

 ## sinker turn-up

 sinker is used for garbage-collecting ProwJobs and Pods.
-Create with:
 ```
 oc create -f gke/sinker.yaml
 ```